+The minimum number of semester hours required for this degree is 120.
 In addition to the Core Curriculum requirements and requirements from the College of Business Common Body of Knowledge (CBK), all candidates for the degree must complete the following additional semester hours.

-- Α. 15 required upper-division semester hours in the major, in addition to the 12 hours of management courses in the CBK: - MGT 3023 Organizational Behavior MGT 4073 International Management
+A. 15 required upper-division semester hours in the major:

-- MGT 4203 Business and Society
+MS or 4363 Quality Management and Control

+MS 4343 Production/Operations Management

-- MGT 4213 Advanced Organization Theory
+MGT 4213 Advanced Organization Theory

-- MGT 4343 Production Management Applications
+MGT 4203 Business and Society

-- MGT 4363 Quality Management and Control
+MGT 4073 International Management

+MGT 3023 Organizational Behavior

-- Β. 6 semester hours of support work within the College of Business:
+B. 6 semester hours of support work within the College of Business: